petarch96/petarch96/README.md

 - 👋 Hi, I’m @petarch96
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning python and ethical hacking
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning the fundamentals of python
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me - maybe don't for now.

 <!---
 petarch96/petarch96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.